 The state society keeps you posted on issues in the state, continuing education seminars and allows you to sign up as a member.

 Gives you instructions on obtaining your license to practice respiratory care, describes the laws and rules of the profession, includes the rules for continuing education hours, lists all licensed respiratory therapists in the state of Florida.

 National Board for Respiratory Care

 The national board creates the national exams and monitors the administration of the exams.
 You will apply to the NBRC in order to take your TMC(Therapist Multiple Choice ) and Clinical Simulation exams.

 Lists the respiratory care programs in the country that are accredited.
 The site also lists the standards needed to achieve accreditation and the outcomes of each program.

 First Semester: Respiratory classes are from approximately 9AM to 3PM on Tuesday and Thursday.
 Lab sessions (RET1026L) are limited to ten students so the time schedule will depend on the lab session that you choose.

-Clinical rotations at the hospital begin the second semester of the program.
+Clinical rotations at the hospital begin the second semester of the program on Wednesday and Fridays.
 You will need to purchase a lab coat, hospital scrubs and a stethoscope.
 The clinical coordinator will advise you of the color and types of items to purchase.